jmagsajo/lara-vue/readme.md

 <p>4. php artisan passport:install</p>

-<p>copy .env.example to .env and config your db credentials and so on.</p>
+<p>5. copy .env.example to .env and config your db credentials and so on.</p>

+<p>note: laravel passport is not working on php artisan serve you must use a virtual host.</p>